2012 African Women's Championship: Group stage

 The seven first round winners will join the hosts in the finals.
 Equatorial Guinea was put in Group A as hosts, while Nigeria as winners of 2010 edition was put into Group B. The draw was held on 17 July 2012.

+Tiebreakers

 If two or more teams in the group stage are tied on points tie-breakers are in order: